Grilled Cuban Flank Steak

 Flank steak is delicious when it’s marinated in Cuban flavors and grilled, and this tasty Grilled Cuban Flank Steak is a perfect idea for a low-carb meal.
 And read the information in this post if you’re not sure what makes Cuban Steak so flavorful!

 PIN the Cuban Flank Steak to make it later!

 In one of my previous lives, before I became a food blogger and a carb-conscious eater, I was president of my local teacher’s association, aka the teacher’s union.
 This was a demanding high-pressure job that I sometimes loved, sometimes hated, but one thing I did enjoy about the job was the chance to travel.

 I went all over the U.S. for meetings, and it was in Miami Beach that I had my first experience with Cuban food.
-I loved the way beef and pork were marinated in lime juice in the Cuban cuisine, so a few years ago I tried to re-create that flavor in this flank steak, and it was a winner with the folks I tried it out on!
+I loved the way beef and pork were marinated in lime juice in the Cuban cuisine, so a few years ago I tried to re-create that flavor in this flank steak, and it was a winner!
 Now this Grilled Cuban Flank Steak is one of my most-used ways to cook beef on the grill.